briancavalier/creed/cancellation.md

 Transforms the token's cancellation reason by applying the function to it.
 Returns a promise for the transformed result.
 The callback is invoked synchronously from a cancellation request, returning the promise also to the canceller.
-If the token is already revoked, the callback is invoked asynchronously.
+If the token is already cancelled, the callback is invoked asynchronously.
 ```javascript
 const { token, cancel } = CancelToken.source();
 const p = token.subscribe(r => r + ' accepted');